 Minimum Liability Insurance Requirements in Texas

-Drivers in Texas are required to post a $55,000 bond, or purchase and carry liability insurance.
-Collision and comprehensive coverage are optional, unless you financed the car, in which case the lender will probably require such coverage as a condition of the loan.
+Drivers in Texas are required to post a $55,000 bond or purchase liability insurance.
+Collision and comprehensive coverage are optional unless you financed the car, in which case the lender will probably require such coverage as a condition of the loan.
 But even if you own the car outright, liability coverage is a must.
-As of 2020, the minimum mandatory coverage limits outlined by the Texas Department of Insurance are:
+The minimum mandatory coverage limits outlined by the Texas Department of Insurance are:

-A policy with this minimum level of insurance coverage is referred to as "30/60/25 coverage."
+A policy with this minimum level of insurance is called 30/60/25 coverage.

-Note that these are just the statutory minimums.
-At a time when cars and medical care are both getting more expensive, the minimum amount may not be enough to cover the entire cost of the accident.
-Most insurance and consumer groups recommend drivers carry up to 10 times the state's minimum in liability coverage.
+Note that these are just the state minimums.
+When cars and medical care are both getting more expensive, the minimum amount may not be enough to cover the entire cost of the accident.
+Most insurance and consumer groups recommend drivers carry 100/300/100 coverage instead of the state's minimum liability coverage.

 High-Risk Auto Insurance Program in Texas

-Individuals who don't qualify for liability insurance through traditional channels may be able to obtain coverage through the Texas Automobile Insurance Plan Association.
+Individuals who don't qualify for liability insurance through traditional channels may obtain coverage through the Texas Automobile Insurance Plan Association.
 To qualify, applicants must meet these requirements: